HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 Myth: “We need to give it more time to work.”
 Actually, if a directory hasn’t generated a single qualified lead in 6 months, more time won’t fix it.
 The problem isn’t timing; it’s fit.
 Cut your losses and move on.
 The best time to quit a failing strategy is yesterday.
 The second best time is today.

-Right, let’s acknowledge that not all businesses are the same, and directory value varies wildly by industry.
+Not all businesses are the same, and directory value varies wildly by industry.
 What works for a local plumber might be useless for a B2B software company, and vice versa.

 For consultants, agencies, lawyers, and accountants, general directories are usually a waste of money.
 You need highly specialised, industry-specific directories where decision-makers actually search for providers.

-E-commerce and Retail
+E-commerce and retail

 For online retailers, business directories are rarely the best investment.
 You’re better off focusing on product marketplaces (Amazon, eBay), Google Shopping, and social commerce.
 The exception?
 Niche directories specific to your product category can work well for speciality retailers.

-Future Directions
+Future directions

-So, where does this leave us?
+So where does this leave us?
 Should you pay for an annual business directory subscription?
 The answer, as you’ve probably gathered, is maddeningly contextual.
 It depends on your business model, your customer lifetime value, the quality of the directory, and your ability to track and measure results.

 My recommendation?
 Start with the free directories and optimise them ruthlessly.
-When you’ve maxed out their potential and you’re still hungry for more leads, then—and only then—consider paid directories.
+When you’ve maxed out their potential and you’re still hungry for more leads, then, and only then, consider paid directories.
 Start with niche, industry-specific ones rather than general business directories.
 Track everything from day one.
 Set clear success criteria and stick to them.

 And whatever you do, don’t sign a multi-year contract without an escape clause.
 The marketing environment changes too quickly to lock yourself into anything for more than 12 months.
 Flexibility is worth paying a premium for.